aaronralls/FunctionAppCSVToJSON/README.md

 ### Sample Output

 fileName - This is the source file where the data came from.
-This is passed in for down stream processes that may need to know which file was processed.
+This is passed in for downstream processes that may need to know which file was processed.

 rows - list of the CSV data in JSON format, with the field name from the header row.